 - Name of the LLC

-- Name, address and signature of the appointed agent
+- Name, address, and signature of the appointed agent

-- Name and address of LLC’s organizer
+- Name and address of the LLC’s organizer

 Step 4 – Create an LLC Operating Agreement

-We highly advise creating an LLC operating agreement for your business as these documents set out the rights and responsibilities of the members and how the company is managed.
+Creating an LLC operating agreement for your business can help you set out the rights and responsibilities of the members and how the company is managed.
 Your LLC operating agreement can address any conflicts that may arise, and it can also protect your limited liability status.

 Step 5 – Acquire an EIN